apnea/cepat/README.md

 - [ ] npm install -g @google/gemini-cli
 - [ ] download/build the common dev containers
 - [ ] figure out what desktop support the script should provide (display/window manager/etc) - gnome and qtile?
-- [ ] figure out if/how the script should handle nvidia driver and cuda support (viz ubuntu and cachyos)

 ## Usage notes